samkamer/helloJava/README.md

 # helloJava
-A simple Java project to learn about Github
+This is simple Java project to learn about Github
 This is the LIR Readme

 LIR#1